-the EWWG concluded were crucial for BOEM to implement prior to wind energy development, that are protective of the unique ecosystems and wildlife resources in the GOM.
+the State's immediate consideration consist of Gulf of Maine-scale recommendations, which the EWWG concluded were crucial for BOEM to implement prior to wind energy development, that are protective of the unique ecosystems and wildlife resources in the GOM.
 These Recommendations identify critical data gaps and the need to map critical areas to inform siting of environmentally-sound offshore wind in the GOM.
 Concurrently, we also recommend that the State investigate possible regulatory options under the federal consistency provisions of the Coastal Zone Management Act.